 How many Americans have car loans?

 Number of car loan accounts in the US

-|Year||Number of accounts in millions|
+|Year||Car loan accounts in millions|

 Auto loans vs. other types of debt

-Auto loans inched to 9.28% in 2017, from 9.2% in 2016.
-And the two smallest forms of debt in America last year were credit cards (6.17%) and home equity lines of credit (3.48%).
+The two smallest forms of debt Americans took on last year were credit cards at 6% and home equity lines of credit at 3%.

 Car loan percentage of total US debt balance

-|Year||Percentage of debt balance|
+|Year||Car loan % of total US debt balance|

 Auto loans and your credit score

-Percent of car loan originations by credit score
+Car loan originations by credit score

 Auto loan delinquency rates

-|Year||Percentage of loans 90+ days delinquent|
+|Year||Percentage of car loans 90+ days delinquent|

 4 tips to avoid defaulting on a car loan